 Applicants for the Tennessee Legislative Internship Program must be registered to vote and be enrolled as juniors, seniors, graduate students, or law students in degree programs in political science, law, history, administration, social work, economics, sociology, journalism, or related fields.
 Applicants should also have at least a 3.0 GPA.

-Selected applicants will be appointed as legislative interns for the 2019 Legislative Session for the period of January 7 until April 26, 2019.
+Selected applicants will be appointed as legislative interns for the 2020 session of the TN General Assembly for the period of January 13 until May 1, 2020.
 (The appointment period is not coterminous with the semester calendar, and school holidays such as spring break are not observed by the General Assembly.)

 A stipend of $400 per week will be paid to each intern, plus reimbursement for travel between the intern's home institution and Nashville at the state authorized rate, limited to one round-trip per month.
 A one-time advance payment of $400 also will be granted to each intern for relocation and adjustment purposes.
 If there is any change in the amount of stipend paid to each intern as a result of the meeting with the Sponsoring Committee, the students will be notified prior to their arrival.
 Students should note that all stipend payments including the relocation allowance are treated as taxable income subject to withholding and F.I.C.A.

 UT interns must register for at least 2 credit hours of PS 494 and may register for up to 6 hours of PS 494.
 This course is graded S/NC.
 Students also may register for up to 9 hours of PS 492 Off-Campus Study.
 Requirements for this course (graded A-F) vary with the number of credit hours.
 (See Dr. Folz for details).
 No academic credit beyond that awarded for the internship program may be earned during the appointment period if such credit requires attendance in person at regularly scheduled classes.